bugsbugsbux/notes-on-nix/notes-on-nix.md

 ### Nix scripts

-Instead of shell scripts where the user needs to install the needed programs in the required versions himself, there are nix scripts:
+Instead of requiring the user to install needed dependencies before running a shell script, there are nix scripts, which only require the user to have nix installed and use `nix-shell` to pull the needed dependencies themselves!

-Replace shebang lines like `#!/bin/bash` with `#!/usr/bin/env nix-shell`.
-The following lines starting with `#! nix-shell` are merged into a single call to `nix-shell` and define the environment; `--pure` isolates it from the system; the interpreter to use is specified with `-i`; `--packages` installs the given dependencies.
-For even more reproducibility use `-I nixpkgs=` to specify a certain release of nixpkgs.
+To write such a script replace shebang lines like `#!/bin/bash` with `#!/usr/bin/env nix-shell`.
+The following lines starting with `#! nix-shell` are merged into a single call to `nix-shell` and define the environment;
+* `--pure` unsets most environment variables and sets PATH to only contain the packages for this environment and some ones available in all nix build environments
+* the interpreter to use is specified with `-i`;
+* `--packages` installs the given dependencies.
+* For even more reproducibility use `-I nixpkgs=` to specify a certain release of nixpkgs.

 ```bash
 #!/usr/bin/env nix-shell